By Gene Openshaw

-Today there are only 500 gondolas, used only by tourists.
-The boats are prettier, but they work the same way they always have.
+Today, there are about 400 gondolas in service, used only by tourists.
+The boats are prettier now, but they work the same way they always have.
 Single oars are used both to propel and to steer the boats, which are built curved a bit on one side so that an oar thrusting from that side sends the gondola in a straight line.

 These sleek yet ornate boats typically are about 35 feet long and five feet wide, and weigh about 1,100 pounds.
-They travel about three miles an hour (same as walking) and take the same energy to row as it would to walk.
-They're always painted black (six coats) — the result of a 17th-century law a Doge enacted to eliminate competition between nobles for the fanciest rig.
-But each has unique upholstery, trim, and detailing, such as the squiggly-shaped, carved-wood oarlock (forcula) and metal "hood ornament" (ferro).
-The six horizontal lines and curved top of the ferro represent Venice's six sestieri (districts) and the doge's funny cap.
+They travel about three miles an hour (same as walking) and take the same energy to row as it does to walk.
+They're always painted black (six coats) — the result of a 17th-century law a doge enacted to eliminate competition between nobles for the fanciest rig.
+But each has unique upholstery, trim, and detailing, such as the squiggly-shaped, carved-wood oarlock (fórcula) and metal "hood ornament" (ferro).
 All in all, it takes about two months to build a gondola.

 The boats run about €35,000–50,000, depending on your options (a/c, cup holders, etc).
-Every 40 days, the boat's hull must be treated with a new coat of varnish to protect against a lagoon-dwelling creature that eats into wood.
-A gondola lasts about 15 years, after which it can be refinished (once), to last another 10 years.
+Every so often, the boat's hull must be treated with a new coat of varnish to protect against a lagoon-dwelling creature that eats into wood.
+A gondola lasts about 15 years, after which it can be refinished (once) to last another 10 years.

-You can see the most picturesque gondola workshop in Venice in the Accademia neighborhood (walk down the Accademia side of the canal called Rio San Trovaso; as you approach Giudecca Canal you'll see the beached gondolas on your right across the canal).
+You can see Venice's most picturesque gondola workshop (from the outside; it's not open to the public) in the Accademia neighborhood.
 The workmen, traditionally from Italy's mountainous Dolomite region (because they need to be good with wood), maintain this refreshingly alpine-feeling little corner of Venice.

 There are about 400 licensed gondoliers.
 When one dies, the license passes to his widow.
 And do the gondoliers sing, as the popular image has it?
 My mom asked our gondolier that very question, and he replied: "Madame, there are the lovers and there are the singers.
 I do not sing."